howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 `Vote` has `user` and `link`

-How those relations work?
+How do those relations work?
-`Link` is a main entity, first created by us and the most important. `Link` is added by (single) user, on the other hand, user can have more than one link.
+`Link` is a main entity, first created by us and the most important. `Link` is added by a (single) user.
+On the other hand, a user can have more than one link.

-`User` also can vote for link.
-He can vote for single link once, but link can has more than one votes.
+`User` also can vote for a link.
+He can vote for a single link once, but a link can have more than one vote.

 So, in our app we have 3 one-to-many relations.